submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ### 2. Export Services Across Clusters

-At this point, we have enabled secure IP communication between the connected clusters and formed the clusterset.
-However, further configuration is required in order to signify that a Service should be visible and discoverable to other clusters in the clusterset.
+At this point, we have enabled secure IP communication between the connected clusters and formed the cluster set.
+However, further configuration is required in order to signify that a Service should be visible and discoverable to other clusters in the cluster set.
 This can be done by creating a `ServiceExport` object in each cluster within the namespace that the underlying Service resides in.
 When a
 `ServiceExport` is created, this will cause the multi-cluster Service to become accessible as `<service>.<ns>.svc.clusterset.local`.
 Similarly, deleting the `ServiceExport` will stop exporting the Service.